 Dating in the Community: If you are dating someone in the community, remember you’ll continue to see them at Shabbat and community events even if the relationship doesn’t work out.
 Keep things on good terms by treating each other with respect and honesty, and using direct communication.

-Assume Positive Intent: We operate from the premise that most people – staff and community – are doing their best with the information and experience they have.
-Before arriving at the conclusion that a person’s behavior had malicious intent, consider the ways in which what happened may be the result of misunderstanding – informational, generational, etc, and if possible return to the “Use Your Words” suggestion to ask or give feedback.
+Assume Positive Intent / dan l’chaf zechut.
+We operate from the premise that most people– staff and community– are doing their best with the information and experience they have.
+Before arriving at the conclusion that a person’s behavior has malicious intent, consider the ways in which what happened may be the result of misunderstanding– informational, generational, cultural, etc, and if possible return to the “Use Your Words” suggestion to ask or give feedback.

 What to do if you Witness Harassment or Abuse

-- If you feel comfortable, intervene directly to diffuse the situation.
-Once diffused, inform Mishkan staff to further gather information and implement disciplinary action if need be.
+- If you feel comfortable, intervene directly to defuse the situation.
+Once diffused, inform Mishkan staff verbally or in writing of the incident, so that Mishkan’s executive leadership can further gather information and implement disciplinary action if need be.

 - If you don’t feel comfortable to intervene directly, find a staff member immediately to intervene, or alert Mishkan staff at the soonest opportunity that you witnessed harassment or abuse.

 - If there are no Mishkan staff around and if safety is an immediate concern, use your judgment about whether or not the situation requires police or security intervention.